On this page

 Clearinghouse

 Q: A clearinghouse allows physicians to transmit a flat data file.
-The clearinghouse drops the data into a paper claim and mails the claim to the payer.
+The clearinghouse drops the data into a paper claim and mails the claim to the MCC.
 In this case, how can a copy of the claims mail log be included with these claims since the provider is not mailing the claims?

 A: Since the clearinghouse in this instance is acting as the provider's billing agent, the clearinghouse can prepare and submit the claims mail log.
 If this is not feasible, the provider should contact the MCC in order to agree on an alternative method.